Treatment Option Overview

 Because cancer in children is rare, taking part in a clinical trial should be considered.
 Some clinical trials are open only to patients who have not started treatment.

 The goals of treatment are to save the child's life, to save vision and the eye, and to prevent serious side effects.
 Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
 The pediatric oncologist works with other health care providers who are experts in treating children with eye cancer and who specialize in certain areas of medicine.
 These may include a pediatric ophthalmologist (children's eye doctor) who has a lot of experience in treating retinoblastoma and the following specialists:

 - Geneticist or genetic counselor.

 Side effects from cancer treatment that begin during or after treatment and continue for months or years are called late effects.
 Late effects of treatment for retinoblastoma may include the following:

-- Physical problems such as trouble hearing clearly or, if the eye is removed, a change in the shape and size of the bone around the eye.
+- Physical problems such as seeing or hearing problems or, if the eye is removed, a change in the shape and size of the bone around the eye.

 - Changes in mood, feelings, thinking, learning, or memory.

-- Second cancers (new types of cancer), such as osteosarcoma, soft tissue sarcoma, or melanoma.
+- Second cancers (new types of cancer), such as lung and bladder cancers, osteosarcoma, soft tissue sarcoma, or melanoma.